elgindavis/winterhearthco/src/pages/newsletters/volume-2/dmh-adhd.md

 featured: false
 tags: ["ADHD"]
 keywords: "ADHD"
-description: "People use and misuse the term ADHD all the time.
+description: "People abuse and misuse the term ADHD all the time.
 What is it, and what do you need to know about it?"
 author: {
     name: "Elgin Davis",
     role: "Main Content Writer",